 The purpose of this policy is to ensure a consistent approach to hurtful behaviour and bullying within our school communities.
 While we must understand that we are all individuals, everybody has the right to feel safe, all of the time.

-Bullying will not be tolerated by any member of the Trust and our school communities.
+Bullying will not be tolerated within our Trust and school communities.

 The Trust and its schools believe that: